The teaching of reading should foster a lifelong love of reading.

 At Frimley, we believe that the teaching of reading is integral to a child’s understanding and appreciation of the world around them; a platform that allows our children to see beyond what they know, share in cultural experiences and develop the vocabulary they need to effectively express themselves.
 Our reading curriculum strives to create a balance between instruction in cognitive reading processes which develop the children’s technical and comprehension skills and affective experiences which foster a lifelong love of reading.

-At Frimley all classes follow a structured 5 day approach to reading activities using a class reader text and a range of extracts.
+At Frimley all classes follow a structured 5 day approach to reading activities.
 All sessions are interactive and teachers facilitate speaking and listening opportunities, with children working hard individually.
 Engagement promoted through regular use of think-pair-share, responses on mini-whiteboards and collaborative tasks.
 Children explore their class reader in two sessions a week so that they are able to effectively apply their reading skills to a familiar text.
-Those children who require additional support in their reading are supported in smaller groups with age appropriate texts, their reading is tracked through PM Benchmarking.
+Those children who require additional support in their reading are supported with phonics interventions and regular reading in school.
+Their reading is tracked through PM Benchmarking.

 High quality texts and passages are chosen, appropriate to the expectations of the year group or ability of children, and teachers use this to model the application of the agreed reading skills.
 Children are taught to notice breakdown in reading - identifying words/phrases they don’t understand and strategies to fix breakdown in meaning.
 Children are taught to relate the text to themselves, previous reading experiences and the world around them.